david-avetisyan/cloud-maze-solver/README.md

 The API Gateway is set up to provide a REST API interface for CRUD operations on the DynamoDB table.
 It includes:
 - Methods for `POST`, `DELETE`, and `GET` requests.
 - Integration with the Lambda function to handle these requests.
-- API keys for securing the API endpoints and rate limiting usage plan.
+- API keys for securing the API endpoints.
+- Rate limiting usage plan.

 ## Getting Started